A more attractive scheme for radion stabilization and supercooled phase transition: Cosmological consequences

 where we have used the definition of the critical temperature $T_c$ given by Eq.~\eqref{eq:critical temperature}.
 Thus one can calculate the entropy injection after the strong first order phase transition from

 where $s_{\rm RH}$ and $s_n$ are entropy densities before and after the reheating and $g_{*s}$ is the effective number of relativistic degrees of freedom for entropy.

 We briefly comment on cosmological consequences of the entropy injection.
 A late-time entropy production dilutes the relic abundance of the dark matter as well as the baryon asymmetry if they are produced before the phase transition (see, e.g., Refs.~\cite{Konstandin:2011dr,Servant:2014bla,Baratella:2018pxi}).
 In particular, the dilution factor is of order $10^{-9}$ for the case of $T_n / T_c = 10^{-3}$.
 One may therefore need a very large amount of dark matter and baryon asymmetry before the phase transition or need to produce them after the phase transition.
 We note that the latter possibility is not unlikely even if the nucleation temperature is as low as $1 \GeV$.
 For example, the QCD axion can be produced by the misalignment mechanism at the QCD phase transition, which takes place at $T \sim 0.1 \GeV$ and is not affected by the entropy dilution.\footnote{ This is the case when the Peccei-Quinn symmetry is spontaneously broken before the primordial inflation.
 For the case in which the Peccei-Quinn symmetry is spontaneously broken after the primordial inflation, see Ref.~\cite{Baratella:2018pxi}. } Non-thermal production of weakly-interacting massive particles is also a viable scenario at a low-reheating temperature (see, e.g.,~\cite{Harigaya:2014waa,Harigaya:2019tzu}).
 The Affleck-Dine mechanism may be able to be realized to generate baryon asymmetry at a very low reheating temperature, by introducing a complex scalar field with a nonzero baryon charge~\cite{Affleck:1984fy, Dine:1995uk, Dine:1995kz}.
+The cold electroweak baryogenesis scenario is also promising candidate for the generation of baryon asymmetry at a very low reheating temperature.
+(See e.g., Refs.~\cite{Krauss:1999ng,GarciaBellido:1999sv,Konstandin:2011ds})